mcguinlu/hetprior-V2/README.md

 ## Example of workflow using the `hetprior` package
-Launch Shiny gadget to allow easy selection of appropriate prior based on conditions:
+Launch the Shiny gadget to allow easy selection of appropriate prior based on conditions:

     priorid <- get_priorid()

+> Need screenshot of gadget here, or better yet, a gif.

 Use the resulting prior ID to create variables representing the descriptive statistics of that prior distribution:

     priormean <- hetprior(priorid,"mean")
     priorsd <- hetprior(priorid,"sd")

 Adding the `details = TRUE` option gives more information on the prior specification and descriptive statistics:

     priormean <- hetprior(4,"mean", details = TRUE)